stephenplusplus/google-auto-auth/readme.md

 <a name="automatic-if"></a>
 This works automatically **if**:

-  - your app runs on Google Compute Engine
+  - your app runs on Google Cloud Platform
   - you are authenticated with the `gcloud` sdk
   - you have the path to a JSON key file as an environment variable named `GOOGLE_APPLICATION_CREDENTIALS`

-If you do not meet those, you must provide a keyFile or credentials object.
+If you do not meet those, you must provide a `keyFilename` or `credentials` object.

 ```js
 var googleAuth = require('google-auto-auth');